What You Can Do

 • Avoid using a remote vehicle starter, which encourages unnecessary idling

-• Report a violation of California's heavy-duty vehicle idling regulation by calling 1-800-363-7664 or 1-800-END-SMOG, or filling out an online complaint form
+• Report a violation of California's heavy-duty vehicle idling regulation (any vehicle over 10,000 lbs. that is not Certified Idle Free) by filling out an online Commercial Idling complaint form

 SCHOOLS: